bardlahn/academic-open/README.md

 As a researcher and educator at the [University of Oslo](https://www.sv.uio.no/tik/english/people/aca/baardll/index.html), I think we (as in academia in general, and UiO in particular) should help build an open digital ecosystem and avoid increasing the power and profits of big tech.
 I have therefore actively been seeking out open alternatives to software, edtech and digital tools used in research and higher ed.

-I decided to start alist to share  useful open tools I have come across.
+I decided to start a list to share useful open tools I have come across.
 Some have become indispensible for me, others I am just curious about checking out.
 Although it is not (yet) very comprehensive, it might still provide some inspiration.
 Also, feel free to suggest additions or projects worth taking a closer look at.

 Here is the beginnings of the list - in no particular order: